 ANALYSIS: Love it or hate it, you have a lot to thank the original iPhone for

-There are many reasons to dislike the iPhone.
+There are many reasons to dislike Apple’s smartphone range.
 It’s expensive, it requires numerous proprietary accessories and Apple has taken its time to introduce many of the features Android users have enjoyed for years.

 But there’s no doubting its impact, not just in the mobile market, but in how we work and play.
 We had smartphones before of course, BlackBerry, Microsoft and Nokia attempted to popularise the concept, but it was the iPhone and Apple’s ability to speak to the market that took such devices mainstream.